AlexArtaud-Dev/Key2App/README.md

 [Currently in dev]

-Open Source app to let people generate keys for they software like licence keys.
+Open Source app to let people generate keys for they software like licence keys with server side verification, expiration delay, HWID lock, etc...